 Using inquiry to stimulate conversations around art (Optimize your social media for epiphanies!)

-Chad Weinard, Williams College Museum of Art, USA, Ashley Weinard, Eduseum Consulting, USA, Meagan Estep, National Gallery of Art, USA, Margaret Collerd Sternbergh, The Phillips Collection, USA
+Chad Weinard, Independent Consultant, USA, Ashley Weinard, Eduseum Consulting, USA, Meagan Estep, National Gallery of Art, USA, Margaret Collerd Sternbergh, The Phillips Collection, USA

 What if social media success was measured not in fans, followers, retweets or marketing metrics, but rather by how well it directly fulfilled an institution’s mission?
 How do you optimize an art museum’s social media for epiphanies?*